MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/reference-powershell.md

 ### Repair-AADCloudSyncToolsAccount

-This cmdlet uses Azure AD PowerShell to delete the current account (if present).
+This cmdlet uses Microsoft Graph PowerShell to delete the current account (if present).
 It then resets the sync account authentication with a new sync account in Microsoft Entra ID.

 ### Restart-AADCloudSyncToolsJob